syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ![Pointers - Circular Gauge](Pointers_images/Pointers_img9.png)

+#### Setting start and end position of the range pointer with offset

-* [`RangeStartOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeStartOffset.html) and [`RangeEndOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeEndOffset.html) properties with `RangePointerPosition` is custom allows to place the range pointer anywhere inside the gauge.
+[`RangeStartOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeStartOffset.html) and [`RangeEndOffset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~RangeEndOffset.html) properties with `RangePointerPosition` is custom allows to place the range pointer anywhere inside the gauge.
 First, set the `RangePointerPosition` to custom, and then set the `RangeStartOffset` and `RangeEndOffset` properties for required position.
 Offset value should be from 0 to 1.
+This position and width are responsive to all size of the window.

 {% tabs %}